 - 1. Metadata.
 Record plotID, boutNumber, the primary botanist (measuredBy), additional staff (recordedBy), and date which should reflect the day the sampling was completed (if working with paper datasheets; this information is captured automatically by the handheld). - 2.
 1m2 Nested Subplot.
 Record variable cover estimates, identify vascular plant species, and record cover by species and the presence of individuals greater than 300cm in height. - a.
 Measure and record variables.
-Estimate and record the combined cover of each variable of abiotic (non-living) elements and non-vascular plant species in each 1m2 nested subplot (Table 3).
-Other items such as bones, carcass, or trash should not be included in the estimates.
+Estimate and record the combined cover of each variable of abiotic (non-living) elements and non-vascular plant species in each 1m2 nested subplot (Table 4).
+Other items such as bones, carcass, or trash should not be included in the cover estimates.
 Cover of any one variable shall not exceed 100 percent, but the total cover of multiple variables may be (but very rarely will be) greater than 100 percent.
 Observations should reflect those variables that cover the surface of the subplot (e.g. the moss growing on a rock, but not that part of the rock under the moss, or the litter on top of the soil but not the soil under the litter).

-Table 3.
+Table 5.
 Variables to be observed in the 1m2 nested subplot.

 Variable name Description Soil Particles < 5mm diameter.
 Rock Inorganic particles ≥ 5mm diameter.
 Wood Woody organic material ≥ 5mm including living roots and material severed from the original source of growth and on the ground, including bark, fallen logs, other pieces of wood suspended in the air, and dead trees (either self- supported by roots, severed from roots, or uprooted) that are leaning > 45 degrees from vertical.
 Include the basal area and any woody, non-living organic material < 300cm in the cover estimate.
 Litter Unrooted organic material lying on the ground such as grass, leaves, pine needles, and twigs < 5 mm diameter.
-Standing dead woody material that is not severed from the original source growth and not leaning > 45 degrees (please note 'wood' in the otherRema field).
-Also include desiccated herbaceous organic material from the previo calendar year or that cannot be identified (please note 'herbaceous' in the otherRemarks field).
-Species that might have been included had the sampli bout been longer or earlier in the year should be included in the plot species list.
+Standing Dead Standing dead woody material that is not severed from the original source of growth and not leaning > 45 degrees (please note 'wood' in the otherRemarks field).
+Also include desiccated herbaceous organic material from the previous calendar year or that cannot be identified (please note 'herbaceous' in the otherRemarks field).
+Species that might have been included had the sampling bout been longer or earlier in the year should be included in the plot species list.
 Water Standing or flowing water.
-Lichen Cyanobacteria or green algae.
-Bryophytes/Moss Typically small (1 - 10cm but up to 50cm), mosses, liverworts, hornworts.
-Other non- Algae, fungus, macrofungi, and biological soil crusts here as well and note in vascular comments.
+Lichen Symbiotic fungus and alga.
+Bryophytes/Moss Typically small (1 - 10cm but up to 50cm), mosses, liverworts, and hornworts.
+Other non- Algae, fungus, macrofungi, and biological soil crusts.
+Note in the comments vascular what was observed.
 Scat Animal dung, make note of species it originated from if possible in comments.
-Other Trash, shells, and other items that don't fit above.
+Other Trash, shells, bones, carcass, and other items that don't fit above.

 - b.
-Measure and record plant species data. - Record the presence of living vascular plant species with stems emerging from within the 1m2 nested subplot by entering the Natural Resource Conservation Service (NRCS) US Department of Agriculture (USDA) PLANTS database code in the taxonID field for each species: - Carry a site-specific species list that includes species lists from prior sampling efforts, a list of lumped genus or species, and a list of slash species (see B.3 Morphologically Challenging Species) to assist with determinations. - A regional list of species and NRCS codes from the NEON master taxon list should be available on the mobile data recorder.
-Any part of the scientific name or NRCS code can be entered to initiate filtering to the species of interest. - If a determination can't be made in the field see B.3 Morphologically Challenging Species, and B.4 Unknown Plant Species (morphospecies).

-If no species are found in the nested 1m2 subplot, either click "No plant cover present" on the handheld or record the same in the taxonIDRemarks field of the first line of the datasheet.
+Measure and record plant species data. - 1) Record the presence of living vascular plant species with stems emerging from within the 1m2 nested subplot by entering the NEON taxonID field for each species: - Carry a site-specific species list that includes species lists from prior sampling efforts, a list of lumped genus or species, and a list of slash species (see B.3 Morphologically Challenging Species) to assist with determinations. - Lists of species and NEON taxonID one of previously observed species and a second regional species list - should be available on the mobile device. - If a determination can't be made in the field see B.3 Morphologically Challenging Species, and B.4 Unknown Plant Species (morphospecies). - If no species are found in the nested 1m2 subplot, indicate that in the mobile device or in the taxonIDRemarks field of the first line of the datasheet.